How did a ship get stuck in the Suez Canal?

 What’s being done to get it out?

 For several days, tug boats have been working away to dig around and pull out the most wedged part of the ship.
-There’s been some movement, but it’s a slow and massive project that could drag on for days, or even longer.
-Teams of specialists from places like the Netherlands are flying in to help.
+There’s been some movement, but it’s a slow and massive project that could drag on for days or even longer.
+Teams of specialists from places such as the Netherlands are flying in to help.

-As part of the process, the ship will likely have to be made lighter.
-That could mean removing some of its fuel -- or some of its cargo, which would be even more time consuming, Bloomberg News reported.
+As part of the process, the ship will probably have to be made lighter.
+That could mean removing some of its fuel — or some of its cargo, which would be even more time-consuming, Bloomberg News reported.
 For the latter approach, specific equipment would have to be flown in.

 “It is not really possible to pull it loose,” said Peter Berdowski, CEO of dredging company Boskalis, who had compared it to a whale.
 He predicted it could be weeks before the ship is fully dislodged.